saiset-co/saiEthIndexer/readme.md

 If added address found in the transaction, this transaction will be saved to the storage and sent to notification address.

 ## Configurations
 **config.yml** - common saiService config file.
-You can specify port for http or ws protocol if you need.

 ### Common block
 - `http_server` - http server section